enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 My selection of tools was as such; `Frida` for performing dynamic analysis, `Hexrays` for native decompilation and `BytecodeViewer` (Procyon) for Java decompilation.
 The `Hexrays` decompiler was used because its reliable decompilation on ARM code.
 However, `Radare2` plus open-source decompilers can also do a great job.

+# Extracting the flag
+Let's walk through how we can extract both secrets and reverse-engineer and instrument the target application.
+Note that this needs to be reversed first and then instrumented at Java and native level.
+Thus, we first reverse and look at both sides before placing any hook.
+The structure of this post is split in four sections:

+* 1. Reverse-engineering Dalvik bytecode.
+* 2. Reverse-engineering native code.
+* 3. Instrumenting Dalvik bytecode with `Frida`.
+* 4. Instrumenting native code with `Frida`.

 ## 1. Reverse-engineering Dalvik bytecode